 Since the 1980s PNL has been developed as the standard procedure for large renal calculi.
 Different rigid and flexible endoscopes are available and the selection is mainly based on the surgeon's own preference.
-Standard access tracts are 24-30 F. So called "Mini-PNL" was introduced initially for paediatric use, but has also become popular in adults.
-Usually, the term Mini-PNL is used for access sheaths < 18 F, however, the terminology has not been standardised.
-The benefits of such miniaturised instruments remain controversial (1,2).
+Standard access tracts are 24-30 F. Smaller access sheaths, < 18 French, were initially introduced for paediatric use, but are now increasingly popular in adults.

+Access sheaths down to 4.8 French are now available.
+The benefits of such miniaturised instruments remain controversial, but recent literature support that reduction of tract size reduces bleeding complications and blood transfusions (1-4).

-5.6.1.2 Intracorporeal lithotripsy
+5.6.1.1 Intracorporeal lithotripsy

 Several methods for intracorporal lithotripsy are available (the devices are discussed in Section 5.6.2.2.7).
 During PNL, ultrasonic and pneumatic systems are most commonly used for rigid nephroscopy.
-Flexible endoscopes require laser lithotripsy to maintain tip deflection and the Ho:YAG laser has become the standard, as for ureteroscopy (3) .
-Electrohydraulic lithotripsy (EHL) is highly effective but is no longer considered as a first-line technique, due to frequent collateral damage (4).
+Flexible endoscopes require laser lithotripsy to maintain tip deflection and the Ho:YAG laser has become the standard, as for ureteroscopy (5).
+Electrohydraulic lithotripsy (EHL) is highly effective but is no longer considered as a first-line technique, due to frequent collateral damage (6).